python-kimura/python-kimura/README.md

 Databases (SQL)
 🌟 If you’re interested in my projects or want to share advice, I’d love to connect!

 📝 You can reach me at:
-Telegram:
 Email: abdulhalikovanvar247@gmail.com
 💡 I’m constantly learning and open to new challenges.
 Welcome to my coding world! 🚀